kristi11/ww-filament/README.md

 ## About The Project

-##### Wittyworkflow is a dynamic web application poised to evolve into a robust platform designed to streamline business management.
+##### [WittyWorkflow](https:://wittyworkflow.com) is a dynamic web application poised to evolve into a robust platform designed to streamline business management.
 The application incorporates a range of features to empower users in efficiently managing their businesses.
 Below is an overview of the key functionalities and the development journey captured in our roadmap:

 ## Key Features:

 * **Dynamic Hero:** Engage your audience with a visually appealing and dynamic hero section that captures attention and communicates your brand essence.
 The hero is fully customizable from the admin panel to ensure a seamless user experience.

-* **Role-Based Access:** Utilizing the powerful Filament PHP, Wittyworkflow offers role-based access control, enabling different panels for different user roles.
+* **Role-Based Access:** Utilizing the powerful Filament PHP, [WittyWorkflow](https:://wittyworkflow.com) offers role-based access control, enabling different panels for different user roles.
 Admins have full access to all functionalities, while staff members and customers have a more limited view.

 * **SPA functionality with Wire:Navigate :** Enhance navigation with a SPA like menu featuring wire:navigate